Janet King

 Tony joined FCL in April 2015 as Associate Vice-President Controls and Reporting.
 Before that he was the Vice-President Finance and Chief Financial Officer for AREVA Resources Canada Inc., where he also served in a number of progressively more responsible positions in the Finance Department.
 Tony has experience with many joint venture operations, major projects, technology systems and corporate social responsibility including government relations and First Nations relationships.

-Tony has been active in the business community and is a Past President of the Greater Saskatoon Chamber of Commerce, where he served as its President in 2014-15.
-Tony has also served as a long-term board member of Junior Achievement of Saskatchewan and several other community organizations.
+Tony has been active in the business community and is a Past President of the Greater Saskatoon Chamber of Commerce, where he served as President in 2014-15.
+Tony was also a long-term board member of Junior Achievement of Saskatchewan and several other community organizations.
 He is a CPA, CA, and a CFA.

 Jennifer Van Wijngaarden